 When it comes to typing on a keyboard, there is always more we need to know.
 One thing we are always short on is time and that’s where keyboard shortcuts can come in so handy.

 Do you know what all of the F-keys at the top of your keyboard mean?
-We’ve got all of the keyboard shortcuts that will come in so handy.
-Be sure to view our post in its entirety and Pin your favorites.
+We’ve got all the keyboard shortcuts for you to try.
+View our post in its entirety and Pin your favorites.

 What Do The F Keys Do?